santiagolizardo/jql-by-example-book/README.md

 ## Contribute

+* Spread the word by ★ starring this repo on Github ★
-* Open pull requests to include more examples
+* Open [pull requests](https://github.com/santiagolizardo/jql-by-example-book/pulls) to include more JQL examples
+* Report typos and other [issues](https://github.com/santiagolizardo/jql-by-example-book/issues)

 ## License